 In 2021, Malta introduced a digital nomad visa, the Nomad Residence Permit (NRP), which allows non-EU remote workers to live in Malta for up to one year.
 This visa and Malta’s skilled workforce make it an appealing spot for businesses seeking to add to their remote teams.

-Hire in Malta with Remofirst
+Hire in Malta with RemoFirst

 Hiring international remote workers can be challenging due to varying tax laws, compliance requirements, and payroll regulations, creating significant administrative burdens and legal risks for businesses.

-Remofirst, as an Employer of Record (EOR), manages the employment logistics of hiring global employees — including contract management, payroll administration, and legal compliance — in over 180 countries, including Malta.
+RemoFirst, as an Employer of Record (EOR), manages the employment logistics of hiring global employees — including contract management, payroll administration, and legal compliance — in over 180 countries, including Malta.

-Book a demo today to see how Remofirst can simplify your hiring process in Malta and beyond.
+Book a demo today to see how RemoFirst can simplify your hiring process in Malta and beyond.